VA Loan Closing Costs

 Can I roll VA closing costs into my loan?

-Who pays closing costs on a VA loan — the buyer or the seller?
+Who pays closing costs on a VA loan?

-Both can pay, and that is part of what makes VA loans flexible.
-The seller can pay all loan-related fees and up to an additional 4% of the home's value in concessions.
-Veterans themselves can pay allowable fees.
-Lenders can cover costs through credits.
-In many cases, VA buyers negotiate so they pay very little out of pocket at closing.
+Both the buyer and seller can pay, which is part of what makes VA loans more flexible than most loan types.
+The seller can cover all standard loan-related closing costs without a set cap, plus up to 4% of the home’s value in additional concessions.
+Veterans can pay allowable fees directly.
+Lenders can also offset costs through credits tied to a higher interest rate.
+In many VA purchases, buyers negotiate so they bring very little cash to the closing table.

-Yes.
-No down payment does not mean no closing costs.
-You still have third-party fees, prepaids, and the funding fee.
-However, because the seller can pay loan-related costs and up to 4% in concessions, and because the funding fee can be financed, it is possible to close with very little cash out of pocket even with zero down.
+No. No down payment and closing costs are separate.
+You still owe lender fees, third-party fees, and prepaids even with zero down.
+Because the seller can pay loan-related costs without a cap and contribute up to 4% in additional concessions, and because the funding fee can be financed into the loan, it is possible to close with very little cash out of pocket.
+But that outcome requires structuring the offer correctly from the start, not negotiating it at the closing table.

 What are VA non-allowable fees?

-Non-allowable fees are charges that VA rules prohibit veterans from paying.
-They include attorney fees not related to title work, prepayment penalties, lender commissions, and real estate broker fees.
-If these appear on your closing disclosure, your lender must remove them or absorb the cost.
-Knowing the list helps you catch errors before closing day.
+Non-allowable fees are charges the VA prohibits lenders from passing to veterans.
+They include attorney fees not tied to title work, prepayment penalties, lender commission charges, and real estate broker fees.
+If these appear on your Loan Estimate, your lender must remove them or absorb the cost.
+Reviewing your Loan Estimate early gives you time to flag and resolve these issues before they create problems at closing.

 Reed Letson